hpc/charliecloud/doc/tutorial.rst

 Exit your allocation.
 Slurm will clean up the Spark daemons.

 Success!
-Next, we'll run a similar job non-interactively.
+Next, we’ll run a similar job non-interactively.

 Non-interactive
 ~~~~~~~~~~~~~~~

-We'll re-use much of the above to run the same computation non-interactively.
+We’ll re-use much of the above to run the same computation non-interactively.
 For brevity, the Slurm script at :code:`examples/other/spark/slurm.sh` is not
 reproduced here.

 Submit it as follows.
-It requires three arguments: the tarball, the image
+It requires three arguments: the squashball, the image
 directory to unpack into, and the high-speed network interface.
 Again, consult
 your site administrators for the latter.

 ::

-  $ sbatch -N4 slurm.sh spark.tar.gz /var/tmp ib0
+  $ sbatch -N4 slurm.sh spark.sqfs /var/tmp ib0
   Submitted batch job 86754

 Output::